docknetwork/crypto-wasm-ts/README.md

 verifier does not have to create them each time a proof needs to be verifier, it can create them once and publish somewhere such that all provers interacting with it can use them.
-In the following snippet, the verifier ask to prove that certain message satisfies the lower and upper bounds `min` and `max`, i.e. `min <= message <= max`.
-Note than both bounds are positive integers and inclusive, for exclusive bounds, add or subtract 1 from lower and upper bound respectively.
+In the following snippet, the verifier ask to prove that certain message satisfies the lower and upper bounds `min` and `max`, i.e. `min <= message < max`.
+Note than both bounds are positive integers and lower bound is inclusive but upper bound is not, for changing from exclusive to inclusive bounds or vice-versa, add or subtract 1 from bounds.

 ```ts
 const provingKey = BoundCheckSnarkSetup();